florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 # Introduction

-The active e-mail module is a commonly module within the Florisoft application, currently it falls under the overarching Florishop sales module but this might be subject to change.
-Previously custom active e-mail was to be created in HTML format which caused problems.
-The main problems is the cost of development and accessibility for some of our customers.
+The active e-mail module is a commonly used module within the Florisoft application, it currently falls under the Florishop sales module but this might be subject to change.
+Previously custom active e-mail was to be created in HTML format which caused some problems with accessibility and development cost.

-To address this growing problem a new e-mail editor was developed within the Florishop website.
+To address this problem a new e-mail editor was developed within the Florishop website.
 The editors main goals are to simplify creation and management of the e-mail templates for our customers.
 However the editor is currently only available to Florisoft staff, but it will be made accessible to customers in the future as well .

 The intention of the user manual is to get to know the editor’s functionalities and learn how to create and manage e-mail lay-outs for your business.
-This document will walk you through the complete process of creating templates to starting to edit them and finally enabling them.
-If you are already familiar with the process of creating templates you may skip ahead to [step 4](#step-4-the-editor).
+This document will walk you through the complete process of creating templates to editing them and finally enabling them.
+If you are already familiar with the process of creating templates and getting to the editor you may skip ahead to [step 4](#step-4-the-editor).

 **Note:** *The editor is still partially in development this means that some functionalities might be subject to change and the possible addition of more features.
-We will try our best to keep this manual as up to date as possible but know that this guide may lag behind from the current version in future.*
+We will try our best to keep this manual as up to date as possible but know that this guide may lag behind the current version in future.*

 # Step 1.
 Getting to the mailing configuration screen